 Cleveland has the perfect mix of urban places and green spaces, offering us runners more paved paths, rail trails, and off-road routes than we can possibly keep track of.
 Of course, you don’t have to memorize them; leave that part to us.
 We’re here with the low down on the best spots for your next run.

-Alright, we’re starting off this list with a monster — we’re talking about 87 miles of paved trails, ready and waiting for you.
+Alright, we’re starting off this list with a monster — we’re talking about 87 miles of paved trails, with a projected total of 101 miles when the trail's completed.
 What’s that, you can’t run 87 miles?
-Well, no one said you had to.
 You could channel your inner Forrest Gump (run, Forrest!) and tackle the whole trail.
 But if you think that sounds a bit too ambitious, hit the trail to run as fast and as far as you’d like.
 Do so by accessing the Towpath at any one of the 50+ trailheads throughout Northeast Ohio.

 The Cleveland Lakefront Bikeway might have been made to make bikers’ lives easier, but it’s also a great spot to go for a run.
 The path travels 17 miles along the beautiful shoreline, from Euclid to Lakewood.
 Pass through some of Cleveland’s favorite neighborhoods (like Collinwood) and give a little wave as you cruise by the Browns’s stadium and the Rock & Roll Hall of Fame.
 Obviously, there’s plenty to see on this path — all you gotta do is lace up those sneaks.